Our partner: HM Foundation

 Kiron Open Higher Education is happy to announce a new partnership with the H&M Foundation: project BLESS (Building a Learning Environment for Study Success).
 The H&M Foundation is a non-profit global foundation, privately funded by the Stefan Persson family, founders and main owners of fashion company H&M. Through BLESS, Kiron and the H&M Foundation will create an innovative and supportive learning environment to achieve study success, facilitate efficient transfer processes, and implement sustainable scaling activities.
 The project has started in fall 2017 and will run until September 2020.

 Obtaining and interpreting student progress data is necessary for the design and personalization of Kiron’s learning platform and student support services.
 To better identify student needs and obstacles to learning, we will conduct surveys of 1,500 students.
-Based on our findings, innovative student learning resources will be created through the production and collection of Open Educational Resources available on Kiron Campus as well as openly to the public.
+Based on our findings, innovative student learning resources will be created through the production and collection of Open Educational Resources available on Kiron Campus as well as open to the public.
 Moreover, we have implemented a central repository for integrating study progress data from disparate sources.
 A paper describing the repository is available for download here.

 Ensuring our students’ success also requires an interactive and supportive community where students, as well as other supporters, enable each other to be motivated, active and fruitful in their student journey.
-Therefore, we envision creating an interactive peer-to-peer community and a student forum volunteers program.
+Therefore, we envision creating an interactive peer-to-peer community and a student forum volunteer program.
 The creation of a virtual peer-to-peer community through the Kiron Forum will enable group discussion, chats, and meetings – always guided and secured through a dedicated online community manager.
-A student forum volunteers program will allow us to ensure that students’ needs are considered while we also continuously improve the community.
-Within the program we will develop and implement a system to offer guidance, training, and rewards (such as badges) to active volunteers.
+A student forum volunteer program will allow us to ensure that students’ needs are considered while we also continuously improve the community.
+Within the program, we will develop and implement a system to offer guidance, training, and rewards (such as badges) to active volunteers.

 Kiron aims to also implement several pilots and programs with a specific focus on offline learning support, practical experiences and improved inclusion and support of female students.
 We will offer Offline-Tutorials for specific modules where students reported difficulties during study weekends, implement an internship program, and organize a summer school in Germany, specifically designed for female Kiron students.